A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

-\begin{remark} For the sake of simplicity we will in the following only consider \new{functional \R-structures}, i.e., \R-structures whose signatures do not contain any predicate symbols.
-This does not restrict what we can express, since any relation $P \in A^k$ can be replaced by its characteristic function $\chi_P \colon A^k \to \R$. \end{remark}
+\begin{remark} For the sake of simplicity we only consider \new{functional \R-structures} in the following, i.e., \R-structures whose signatures do not contain any predicate symbols.
+This does not restrict what we can express, since any relation $P \in A^k$ can be replaced by its characteristic function $\chi_P \colon A^k \to \{0,1\}$. \end{remark}

 As mentioned before, the reason why we need the maximization rule is that we would like to write characteristic functions as number terms.
+This will become useful when we characterize our circuit models logically.
 For a first-order formula $\varphi(v_1,...,v_r)$ we define its characteristic function $\chi[\varphi]$ on a structure \struc{D} by

 The following result is a slight modification of a result presented by Cucker and Meer \cite{DBLP:journals/jsyml/CuckerM99}.